heidipsalo/MAVELA/readme.md

-# MAVELA - a computational tool for simulating field water managment
+# MAVELA - a computational tool for simulating field water management
-This tool simulated field water managment at any location in Finland.
+This tool simulated field water management at any location in Finland.
-The tool uses open data sources to generate metheorological inputs.
+The tool uses open data sources to generate meteorological inputs.
 User can define the following parameters for the simulated field:
 - Year of simulation
 - Drainage type